theo-gk/xml-feed-for-skroutz-for-woocommerce/README.txt

 * Feature: Add option to add "One Size" to Skroutz <size> field, if product has no size information.
 * Compatibility: Add compatibility with Perfect Brands for WooCommerce plugin for the manufacturer field.
 * Improvement: Improve settings labels and instructions.
+* Improvement: Improve the calculation of ean/barcode field.

 = 1.1.1 =
 *Release Date - 15 Apr 2025*